mrehkopf/n64rgb-1/README.md

 By default this feature is off.
 - 'firmware without IGR': To activate it set pin 99 of the CPLD to GND.
-- 'firmware with IGR': To deactivate / reactivate press D-Pad le + L + R C-le.
-The default is set on each power cycle.
+- 'firmware with IGR':
+  * to deactivate 15bit mode press D-Pad up + L + R C-up.
+  * to (re)activate 15bit mode press D-Pad dw + L + R C-dw.
+  * the default is set on each power cycle.
+Default for 15bit color mode is *off*!
+If you want to have it *on* by default, short pin 36 and 37 at the MaxII CPLD!

 ### Slow Slew Rate